-- 5.3.1.4 The aeronautical information model used should: - (a) use the Unified Modelling Language (UML) to describe the aeronautical information features and their properties, associations and data types; - (b) include data value constraints and data verification rules; - (c) include provisions for metadata as specified in 5.3.2; and - (d) include a temporality model to enable capturing the evolution of the properties of an aeronautical information feature during its life cycle. - 5.3.1.5 The aeronautical data exchange model used should: - (a) apply a commonly used data encoding format; - (b) cover all the classes, attributes, data types and associations of the aeronautical information model detailed in 5.3.1.4; and - (c) provide an extension mechanism by which groups of users can extend the properties of existing features and add new features which do not adversely affect global standardization.
+- 5.3.1.4 The aeronautical information model used should encompass the aeronautical data and aeronautical information to be exchanged. - 5.3.1.5 The aeronautical information model used should: - use the Unified Modelling Language (UML) to describe the aeronautical information features and their properties, associations and data types; - b) include data value constraints and data verification rules; - c) include provisions for metadata as specified in 4.2 and 5.3.2; and - d) include a temporality model to enable capturing the evolution of the properties of an aeronautical information feature during its life cycle. - 5.3.1.6 The aeronautical data exchange model used should: - a) apply a commonly used data encoding format; - b) cover all the classes, attributes, data types and associations of the aeronautical information model detailed in 5.3.1.5; and - c) provide an extension mechanism by which groups of users can extend the properties of existing features and add new features which do not adversely affect global standardization.

-Note 1: The intent of using a commonly used data encoding format is to ensure interoperability of aeronautical data exchange between agencies and organizations involved in the data processing chain.

-Note 2: Examples of commonly used data encoding formats include Extensible Markup Language (XML), Geography Markup Language (GML), and JavaScript Object Notation (JSON).
+- Note 1: The intent of using a commonly used data encoding format is to ensure interoperability of aeronautical data exchange between agencies and organizations involved in the data processing chain. - Note 2: Examples of commonly used data encoding formats include Extensible Markup Language (XML), Geography Markup Language (GML), and JavaScript Object Notation (JSON). - 5.3.1.7 Charts, maps or diagrams should be used to complement digital data sets.